typedb/typedb-driver/python/README.md

                     print(f"OK results do not give any extra interesting information, but they mean that the query " f"is successfully executed!")

                 # Commit automatically closes the transaction.
-You can still safely call for it inside "with" blocks
+It can still be safely called for inside "with" blocks
                 tx.commit()

             # Open a read transaction to safely read anything without database modifications